TobiasDev/relaxed-dark/README.md

 This theme is not yet release on any store-pages.
 I will release this theme once I get further in the development with it.

 ## To-be themed

 ### KDE
+_I have moved away from KDE (to i3).
+I will still update these, but it might take a bit longer since this will be a second priority_
 - **NEEDS REWORK:** Color-Scheme
 - **NEEDS REWORK:** Desktop Theme
 - **NEEDS REWORK:** SDDM Login Screen